 74% of Stevens Fellows go on to work in public interest and social justice positions.
 They are public defenders and civil rights attorneys.
 They advocate for children, youth, survivors of violence, families, immigrants, seniors, and others.
 They work in local, state, and federal government on housing, health care, child welfare, community services, and racial justice.

-Your kind gift this year-end will support next year’s cohort of Stevens Fellows – thank you!
+Your kind gift will support next year’s cohort of Stevens Fellows – thank you!